rie-ucl/bibliokit/README.md

 Plot Sponsor Overview

-This function analyzes the sponsors associated with publications from Scopus search results and provides various insights such as sponsor rankings, global share, and trends over years.
+The `plot_sponsor_overview()` function analyses and visualise the sponsors from Scopus search results..

 ### Parameter
  res Scopus search results, including `entries`, which is a list of publication details.